Ms. Giordano is a writer and public speaker who is interested in politics and history.

 When Hillary Clinton lost the nomination to Barack Obama in 2008 by a very small margin, she put ego and disappointment aside and instantly became his biggest fan and worked tirelessly to help him win.
 (Compare this to Bernie Sanders who sulked through the Democratic National Convention and gave Clinton only grudging support thereafter.)

 Why Is Goodness Often Punished?

 Have you heard of Schadenfreude?
 It is a German word that means the feeling of pleasure one gets from learning of the misfortunes of others.
 It is why we want to see the mighty brought low; why we want to take a successful person “down a peg or two.”

 Schadenfreude progresses like this: This person is smart and good . . . this person is better than me . . .
 I don’t like this person . . .
 I want this person to fail.
 This feeling often comes from envy and jealousy.

 I watched the media tear Hillary down with delight at every opportunity.
 No matter what Hillary said or did, they attacked her.
 It was like she had a “KICK ME” sign pinned to her back.

 Schadenfreude is why, in America, the smartest, most qualified person does not always win the presidency.
 Kids don’t like nerds in school; and when they grow up, they don’t much like nerds in politics.
 People vote for the person they “would most like to have a beer with.”
 It is like they were voting for King of the Prom instead of voting for the leader of the free world.

 All of the negative stuff you have heard about Hillary is bogus.
 It was cooked up by political enemies.
 Minor issues were blown up to be giant scandals and often the criticisms against her were just outright lies.

-Too many people were too ready to believe to believe the worst.
+Too many people were too ready to believe the worst.
 Why?
-Shadenfreude!
+Schadenfreude!
 We’ve got to take her down a peg or two!